U.S. pilots complained about Boeing 737 Max 8 months before Ethiopia crash

 Breaking News Emails

-The complaints, first reported by the Dallas Morning News, were revealed as the Federal Aviation Administration doubled down on its decision to continue flying the Max 8 and Max 9 in the United States.
+The complaints, first reported by The Dallas Morning News, were revealed as the Federal Aviation Administration doubled down on its decision to let the Max 8 and Max 9 continue to fly in the United States.

-At least five complaints about the Max 8 were made in October and November of 2018, and most mention issues with the aircraft model's autopilot and the plane going nose down shortly after takeoff.
+At least five complaints about the Max 8 were made in October and November, and most mention issues with the aircraft's autopilot and the plane going nose down shortly after takeoff.
 One pilot wrote that the Max 8's aircraft manual was "criminally insufficient."

 FAA resists call to ground Boeing 737 Max 8 planesMarch 13, 201903:07

-"I think it is unconscionable that a manufacturer, the FAA, and the airlines would have pilots flying an airplane without adequately training, or even providing available resources and sufficient documentation to understand the highly complex systems that differentiate this aircraft from prior models," one pilot wrote about the lack of instructions regarding the aircraft's Maneuvering Characteristics Augmentation System.
+"I think it is unconscionable that a manufacturer, the FAA, and the airlines would have pilots flying an airplane without adequately training, or even providing available resources and sufficient documentation to understand the highly complex systems that differentiate this aircraft from prior models," one pilot wrote about the lack of instructions regarding the aircraft's maneuvering characteristics augmentation system or MCAS.

 In many of the complaints, the pilots noted the aircraft going nose down during takeoff.